shivalisoni/Wordpress-website-on-AWS/README.md

    4)In the user data section,I added the same script I used while creating the webservers.
    5)Once launch template is created, create the Auto scaling group.
    6)I named the group as Dev ASG and selected the created Dev launch template.
+   7)Select the Dev VPC and for subnets select the Private AppSubnet AZ1 and Private AppSubnet AZ2.
+   8) I then attached the group to the load balancer and selected the Dev TG.
+   9) For health checks, select the health check type as ELB and timeout 300 seconds.
+   10) For the group canacity, I selected the desired as 2, minimum as 1 and maximum as 4.
+   11) Next, I added a notification as well and created an SNS topic and left all the event types checked.
+   12) Also, add the tag as ASG-Webservers.
+   13) Once the group is successfully created, I had two EC2 instances running , launched by the auto scaling group, can be verified by the tag name ASG-Webservers.

+Now the website is up and running again.